CrazyRoka/rustrad/docs/src/sound/psg_io.md

-### PSG Register Port I/O & I/O Ports
+### PSG Register Port I/O & Bus Operations

-The Amstrad CPC incorporates a General Instrument AY-3-8912 Programmable Sound Generator (PSG).
+The Amstrad CPC, CPC+, and KC Compact systems feature an AY-3-8912 Programmable Sound Generator running at a fixed 1 MHz frequency.

 #### Register Read Bit-Masking
 When registers are read back from the AY-3-8912, certain unused bits are forced to `0` regardless of what value was originally written: